Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

 where \(A=\frac{\pi^2}{3}\).
 So, among the gaps up to height \(T\), one expects the smallest normalized gaps to be of size \(T^{-\frac13 + o(1)}\).
 One can try to be more precise, but there probably is no meaning in the specific constant or power of \(\log T\).
 There is meaning, however, to the exponent \(-\frac13\).
 A small gap between two zeros forces a small value for the derivative of the \(\zeta\)-function at both of those zeros.
-An implication \hyperlink{x:biblio:HKO}{[{\xreffont 50}]} is that the predicted discrete mean values
+An implication \hyperlink{HKO}{[{\xreffont 69}]} is that the predicted discrete mean values

-conjectured to hold for \(k\gt -\frac32\), cannot hold for \(k \lt -\frac32\) because (due to the smallest neighbor gaps) there are individual terms which are very large. \end{paragraphs} \begin{paragraphs}{Large gaps.}{g:paragraphs:idp54532784} The situation for large gaps is likely to be significantly more complicated.
+conjectured to hold for \(k\gt -\frac32\), cannot hold for \(k \lt -\frac32\) because (due to the smallest neighbor gaps) there are individual terms which are very large. \end{paragraphs} \begin{paragraphs}{Large gaps.}{extremegaps-4} The situation for large gaps is likely to be significantly more complicated.

 For large random unitary matrices we have \(p_2(x) \sim e^{-\pi^2 x^2/8}\) as \(x\to \infty\).
 For an individual matrix, the neighbor gaps are not independent because adjacent neighbor gaps are negatively correlated, and also they average to exactly~\(1\).
-But, if one pretends those gaps are independent, then the expected maximum among \(M\) normalized gaps would be \(\sqrt{8 \log M}/\pi\).
-Setting \(M=N\) gives the correct answer for the expected maximum among the gaps of an individual random matrix~\hyperlink{x:biblio:BA_B}{[{\xreffont 6}]}.
-Thus, there is some justification to using the tail of the \(\CUE\) neighbor spacing to conjecture the maximum gap over longer ranges, and Figure~1 in \hyperlink{x:biblio:BA_B}{[{\xreffont 6}]} shows that such a prediction is supported by data involving \(2\times 10^9\) zeros of the \(\zeta\)-function.
+But, if one pretends those gaps are independent, then using the tail of \(p_2\) the expected maximum among \(M\) normalized gaps would be \(\sqrt{8 \log M}/\pi\).
+Setting \(M=N\) gives the correct answer for the expected maximum among the gaps of an individual random matrix~\hyperlink{BA_B}{[{\xreffont 12}]}.
+Thus, there is some justification to using the tail of the \(\CUE\) neighbor spacing to conjecture the maximum gap over longer ranges, and Figure~1 in \hyperlink{BA_B}{[{\xreffont 12}]} shows that such a prediction is supported by data involving \(2\times 10^9\) zeros of the \(\zeta\)-function.